Navigation: USING REPORTS >

 Each row of the table at the top of this window represents one column of the resulting report.
 They are labeled that way at the left to make that clear ("Column 1" etc.).

 As mentioned above, the Type can be Income and Expenses, Budget, or for columns 3 or 4 (as long as the two preceding columns are either Income and Expenses or Budget) a Difference between the two preceding columns.
-In column 3, the Difference options are "Difference (Col 2 - Col 1)" and "Difference (Col 1 - Col 2)", giving the two options of which column's value is subtracted from which to give the result in the Difference column.
-Similarly, in column 4, the Difference options are "Difference (Col 3 - Col 2)" and "Difference (Col 2 - Col 3)".
+In column 3, the Difference options are "Difference (Col 2 vs Col 1)" and "Difference (Col 1 vs Col 2)", giving the two options of which column's value is compared to which to give the result in the Difference column.
+Similarly, in column 4, the Difference options are "Difference (Col 3 vs Col 2)" and "Difference (Col 2 vs Col 3)".

 When doing a Difference between an Income and Expenses column and a Budget column, the recommended accounting way is to have the first column indicated in the Difference expression be the Income and Expenses column.
 When doing a Difference between two Income and Expenses columns, the recommended accounting way is to have the first column indicated in the Difference expression be the one with the later date.